melodypapa/oldmelodypapa.github.io/AUTOSAR/memory_mapping.md

 ### ALIGNMENT

-The shortcut {ALIGNMENT} means the typical variable alignment.
+The shortcut \{ALIGNMENT\} means the typical variable alignment.
 In order to avoid memory gaps variables are allocated separately according their size for the kind of memory sections where a high amount of variables is expected.

 **BOOLEAN**
     used for variables and constants of size 1 bit